Tyke03/image_organizer/README.md

 ## How It Works

-1. **Upload**: Drag and drop a folder of photos or select multiple images
+1. **Upload**: Drag and drop a folder of photos or select multiple images.
-2. **AI Analysis**: Each photo is analyzed using OpenRouter's vision models
+2. **AI Analysis (Tool 1)**: Each photo is analyzed by the `Image Analysis & Tagging Tool` using OpenRouter's vision models (Gemini, Claude, GPT-4 fallback).
+It extracts a description and tags.
-   - Primary: Gemini 2.0 Flash (Free)
-   - Fallback: Claude 3.5 Sonnet
-   - Emergency: GPT-4o
-3. **Smart Clustering**: Photos are grouped into semantic albums based on visual tags
+3. **Smart Clustering (Tool 2)**: The `Image Grouping & Clustering Tool` then processes the descriptions and tags to group photos into semantic albums.
-4. **Download**: Export organized albums as a ZIP file
+4. **Download**: Export organized albums as a ZIP file.

 ## OpenRouter Configuration